 The name Garnet comes from the Latin word granatium which means “pomegranate”.
 Many believe that Garnet was likened to the pomegranate because its coloration is similar to the seeds of the fruit.

-It is believed that Noah used a huge Garnet to illuminate the night to help steer his ark to safety.
+safety.
 Garnets have also been used by many explorers and travelers as they believed it protected the wearer when journeying far from home.

 Garnets have also been set in shields, armor, and buckles, by crusaders because they believed it gave protection from wounds & stopped bleeding.
 Many native tribes from North, Central, and South America wore Garnets to ward off evil influences and spirits.